tdoukinitsas/atem-local-stream/Readme.md

 # Local RTMP server relay, tuned for Blackmagic ATEM Devices.

 A quick and hacky way to get a clean output out of the atem mini pro, whilst also using the multiviewer and recording capabilities that are built in.
+Kind of does what the ATEM Streaming Bridge would do...

 ## Prerequisites